Grover's Algorithm for Question Answering: Implementation

 \subsection{Ambiguous readings on a quantum circuit}

-The two readings in Eqs. (\ref{firstreadingfinal}) and (\ref{secondreadingfinal}) can be represented respectively by the two different circuits in Figs. \ref{circ4} and \ref{circ5}, expressing different contraction schemes.
-To express the two readings simultaneously, we refer to the analysis of syntactic ambiguities already developed in Ref. \cite{correia2020density}, which we here implement.
-We can go from the first reading to the second by applying two swap gates.
+The quantum states of the two readings in Eqs. (\ref{firstreadingfinal}) and (\ref{secondreadingfinal}), that result from contracting the individual word states, can be written as and These can be represented by the two different circuits in Figs. \ref{circ4} and \ref{circ5} respectively, coming from the two different contraction schemes, as obtained in Ref. \cite{correia2020density}.
+Also in this reference, an analysis of how to express the two readings syntactic ambiguities simultaneously is developed, which we here implement.
+We can go from the first reading to the second by applying two wire swappings.
 First, we swap wires $3$ and $5$ on the second reading, which turns the measurement of $\widehat{P}_{23}$ into the measurement of $\widehat{P}_{25}$.
 Next, by swapping wires $5$ (which now contains the information from wire $3$) and $1$, we effectively turn the measurement of $\widehat{P}_{14}$ into the measurement of $\widehat{P}_{34}$.
 In this way, the circuit in Fig. \ref{circ6} is equivalent to that of the first reading.
 If we control the application of this set of swap gates on an extra qubit $\ket{c}=c_1\ket{1} + c_2\ket{0}$, we entangle the states of this qubit with the two possible readings.
-The first reading is stored in the quantum wire $5$ with probability $|c_1|^2$, while the second reading is stored in that same quantum wire with probability $|c_2|^2$.
+The first reading is stored in the quantum wire $5$ with probability $\abs{c_1}^2$, while the second reading is stored in that same quantum wire with probability $\abs{c_2}^2$.
 In total we have what is represented in the circuit of Fig. \ref{circextra}.

 The innovation that this implementation brings is that we are now able to deal with both interpretations simultaneously, that later contractions, with the representations of other words, have the potential to disambiguate.